If you’re painting brand new dry-wall, we have a post just for that.

 Cut a scrap piece of drywall in something close to a square that’s just bigger than the hole.
 With a pencil (never ink) trace your new patch over the old hole.
 Cut the pencil line with a sharp knife and remove the old wall.
 If there is a stud, you can use it to screw in your new piece, but if not just find a strip of wood (a painting stir stick will work, but something bigger is better), and fasten it to the backside of the hole as you see in the photo (this is simulating a stud and will give you something to screw your new piece into).
 It is just a matter of holding the stick behind the wall as your screw goes through it: if you have a clamp or a teenager, that will help to hold it as you screw.
 Fit your new piece in and screw it in and lightly cover edges with ‘mud’.
 Then lay your tape of patch material over that and then another coat of mud over the tape.
 If you don’t use tape, the seam will crack later.
 That will probably shrink and maybe crack a bit as it dries, so you’ll need at least one more coat, sanding between coats.
 Save the fine tune-sanding work for the final dry mud.
 Whew.
 Done.
 Prime and paint.
 All too much?
 See my first short story at bottom of this page.

 Problem #5: pin and nail holes.
-We don’t do much here, just like finger-painting in kindergarten, we just our finger, spread a bit of lightweight spackle (described in #3) and wipe with the palm of the hand.
+We don’t do much here, just like finger-painting in kindergarten, we just our finger, spread a bit of lightweight spackle (described above) and wipe with the palm of the hand.
 No need to prime.

 Problem #6: glue type gunk.
 We just remove with a knife and use a little paint thinner on a rag.
 If you have a real problem, write to me.

 Problem #7: paint beads up like water on a waxed car.